TypeAI-dev/typeai/README.md

 updates.
 Currently, we're experiencing a pleasant temperature of 82 degrees Celsius.
 The sky is a mix of sunshine and clouds, making for a beautiful day.
 However, there is a 25% chance of precipitation, so you might want to keep an umbrella handy.
 Additionally, the atmospheric pressure is at 25 mmHg.
 Overall, it's a great day to get outside and enjoy the city.
 Stay safe and have a wonderful time!
 */
 ```

+## <a name="gotchas"></a>Gotchas

+Due to the way Deepkit injects it's type-compiler transform, by patching tsc, some runtimes may not work.
+These are know NOT to work:

+- `tsx`

 ## <a name="how"></a>How does it work?